AshKelly/advent-of-code-2020/README.md

     Did I implement the algorithm in an efficient and readable way?

+# Running the code

+First of all, enter the lib directory and run `make`.
+This just pre-compiles the standard library headers, and pushes compilation time down.

+You can then run `make` in any of the day folders to compile the solution.
+The solution will compile without pre-compiling the headers.

 # Calendar

 |   Day   | Title                                         | Write up